Frequently Asked Questions (FAQ)¶

 .
 What shall I do?

-This error occurs when the GASPI library tries to connect to a previously used socket, that is not yet released.
+This error occurs when the GPI-2 library tries to connect to a previously used socket, which is not yet released.
 Try to re-run your code after a short while so that the port becomes available again.

 Question